corsairmarks/enable_all_species_traits_for_leaders/mod/README.md

 * 1.4.1 Minor bugfixes
     * Existing leaders now get a once-per-trait, independent chance for gaining (latent) Psionic or Brainslugged (rather than excluding these traits)
     * Properly restrict trait changes to the _exact_ species that was modified
-* 1.5.0 Mark as compatible for Stellaris 3.1.* "Lem" - no script changes
+* 1.5.0 Mark as compatible for Stellaris 3.1 "Lem" - no script changes
 * 2.0.0 Add handling for Clone Army admiral traits
 * 2.0.1 Fix issue where the Erudite leader trait was deleted from species that had a combo of Erudite plus one or more of Latent Psionic, Psionic, or Cybernetic when other species were modified
 * 2.1.0 Be more automagical
     * Add events to adjust leader species-based traits when the game starts and also if the mod is added during gameplay
     * Allow Machine Units to keep Synthetic leader traits if Leader Traits: Synthetic Leader Traits for Machine Units is also installed
+* 2.2.0 Mark as compatible for Stellaris 3.2 "Herbert" - no script changes

 ## Source Code